-POTENTIAL ISSUES SOURCE OF ISSUE NATURE ТҮРЕ CONSEQUENCE EXTENT OF IMPACT DURATION OF IMPACT PROBABILITY OF IMPACT REVERSIBILITY IRREPLACEABLE LOSS MITIGATION POTENTIAL SIGNIFICANCE WITHOUT MITIGATION MITIGATION MEASURES SIGNIFICANCE OF IMPACT WITH MITIGATION CONSTRUCTIO IN PHASE Loss of Faunal Habitat The project will result in the permanent loss of Secondary Grassy Fynbos.
+he construction, operation and decon POTENTIAL ISSUES ALTERNATIVE SOURCE OF ISSUE NATURE TYPE EXTENT OF IMPACT DURATION OF PROBABILITY OF REVERSIBILITY IRREPLACEABLE LOSS MITIGATION SIGNIFICANCE WITHOUT MITIGATION MITIGATION MEASURES SIGNIFICANCE OF IMPACT WITH MITIGATION • CONSTR UCTIO ON PH ASE · · · · · · Impact 1: Loss of Faunal Preferred Alternative (construction of the proposed residential development in the western half of the property) The construction of the proposed residential development will result in the permanent loss of Secondary Grassy Fynbos which is likely habitat for the Duthies Golden Mole.
 The vegetation and soil provides habitat to faunal species that depend on it for shelter, breeding and foraging.
-The significance of this loss will be High to those faunal species.
+The significance of this loss will be moderate to those faunal species.
 Negative Direct Moderate Localised Permanent Definite Reversible Resource could be partially lost Difficult MODERATE- The Goukamma Dune Thicket, Cape Seashore and Wetland Habitat must be declared a No-go.
 Construction vehicles and machinery must not encroach into adjacent habitat and must remain within the footprint of the project.
 A stormwater management plan must be compiled and implemented and ensure that the wetland downslope is not impacted on.
 This plan must include measures to prevent erosion.
-MODERATE- Loss of Faunal Species of Conservation Concern The SEI of the Secondary Grassy Fynbos to Duthie's Golden Mole (VU) is considered medium should it occur.
-If it does occur it will likely move into adjacent habitat e.g., garden and Thicket habitat once earthworks commence.
+Impact 1: Loss of Faunal Habitat associated with the construction of the proposed Residential Development Cumulative There has already been a loss of faunal habitat as a result of the urban expansion of Plettenberg Bay.
+The construction of the proposed residential development will therefore contribute to the cumulative loss of faunal habitat.
+Negative Cumulative Moderate Study Area Permanent Definite Reversible Resource could be partially lost Difficult MODERATE- • The applicant can only mitigate the impact associated with the proposed project.
+As such, it is important that the mitigation measures listed above are implemented reduce the overall significance of the cumulative impact.
+No-go The no-go alternative assumes the status quo will remain unchanged and there will be no loss of faunal habitat as a result of the construction of the proposed residential development.
+As such, the no-go alternative is classified as negligible.
+N/A Negligible N/A Impact 2: Loss of Faunal Species of Conservation Concern associated with the construction of the proposed Residential Development (construction of the proposed residential development in the The SEI of the Secondary Grassy Fynbos to Duthie's Golden Mole (VU) is considered medium should it occur.
+If the species is present, it will likely move into adjacent habitat e.g., gardens and Thicket once earthworks commence.
+The impact will be of moderate significance.
 The Sensitive Species 8, Duthie's Golden Mole, Knysna Warbler, Marsh Harrier and Black Harrier have a high likelihood of occurrence in the Goukamma Dune Thicket and Wetland Habitat.
 The proposed project avoids this habitat.
 Negative Direct Moderate Study Area Short Term May Occur Reversible Resource could be partially lost Achievable MODERATE - A clause must be included in contracts for ALL personnel working on site stating that: "no wild animals will be hunted, killed, poisoned or captured.
 No wild animals will be imported into, exported from or transported in or through the province.
 No wild animals will be sold, bought, donated and no person associated with the development will be in possession of any live wild animal, carcass or anything manufactured from the carcass."
 A clause relating to fines, possible dismissal and legal prosecution must be included should any of the above transgressions occur for SCC.
-The Goukamma Dune Thicket and Wetland Habitat must be declared a Nogo area.
-MODERATE- Disturbance to faunal species Faunal species may be disturbed during construction due to increased noise levels and vibrations from construction machinery.
-Night lighting disrupts nocturnal faunal species activities and may attract them to the construction site.
-Faunal Species that vacate the immediate area, may return following completion of construction or new individuals or species may inhabit the area.
-Negative Direct Moderate Localised Short Term Definite Reversible Resource could be partially lost Difficult MODERATE- Slow moving species, such as tortoises that may be in harms way during construction, must be moved and placed out of harm's way in habitat immediately adjacent to the project area within the reserve.
-All night lighting must be minimised and if required, only down lighting must be used and placed as low as practical and low light emitting bulbs (LED's).
-Vehicles and machinery must meet best practice standards as this will minimise noise and vibrations.
-Staff and contractors' vehicles must comply with speed limits of maximum of 40km/hr.
-Project must start and be completed within the minimum timeframe. i.e. may not be started and left incomplete.
-LOW -
+The Goukamma Dune Thicket and Wetland Habitat must be declared a No-go area.